excinera/electro-magistrate/README.md

 The thing that this software did (and still does) is help a lot of my friends talk to each other online.
 This makes me feel good.

+I'm not maintaining it right now, mostly because I am busy with my work (which doesn't involve Node, or any kind of other web application development).
+There is still stuff I have to fix...

 - x.